litprog/litprog/lit/13_touchy_feely_pitch.md

     The saying goes: "By their fruits ye shall know them.", not "By their words ye shall know them.".
-Actions speek louder than words.
+Actions speak louder than words.

 Humans are sentimental creatures.
 I want to write good software,